AndreBaltazar8/ablac/docs/language.md

 call.
 The ABI manifest records `ownership: borrowed` and `calleeAction: copy`.

+An exported `string` result is copied into an opaque foreign handle rather than leaking the tracked `%AblaValue` or an interior runtime pointer.
+Callers inspect it through the manifest-named data/length functions and must call the release function exactly once.
+Its bytes remain valid until release.
+The initial handle allocator is available on libc-backed targets; a libc-free extension must provide its own compatible allocation contract before selecting this result ABI.

 ## Compatibility baseline

 The original examples establish the initial compatibility suite: